arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 The `millis()` function is a bit more advanced, but an incredibly resourceful function.
 It allows you to have multiple events happening simultaneously, without pausing the program.
 This is done by measuring time (in milliseconds) passed since the program started.

-Then, with the use of **intervals** and continously storing the **time for last event**, a simple algorithm can be made to have events happening at specific times without pausing the program.
+Then, with the use of **intervals** and continuously storing the **time for last event**, a simple algorithm can be made to have events happening at specific times without pausing the program.

 See the example below: